nodejs/inclusivity/README.md

 Membership and participation with the Inclusivity Working Group is open to any member of the Node.js Github Organization.

-Additionally, this membership and participation in the Inclusivity Working group may also be extended to those people who are not represented in the Node.js Github Organization but are active in the greater Node.js Community.
+Additionally, membership and participation in the Inclusivity Working group may also be extended to those people who are not represented in the Node.js Github Organization but are active in the greater Node.js Community.